 Never again will business and enterprise revert to a pre-computing existence.
-Computers have fundamentally changed the way that not only individuals, but businesses and other organizations, operate.
+Computers have fundamentally changed the way that not only individuals but businesses and other organizations, operate.
 But using computing power effectively requires design, skillful implementation, and education.
 Systems engineering professionals have the skills to make computing work effectively for all kinds of entities.

 What is an Information Systems Engineer?

 Information Systems (IS) Engineers fill a critical role for any organization that uses data — and data use is increasingly vital to any business, organization, or agency.
-Computing and digital storage capabilities have forever changed the face of enterprise.
+Computing and digital storage capabilities have forever changed the face of the enterprise.
 Now that the landscape requires organizations to use and track data to remain competitive, entities need professionals who can effectively manage, store, manipulate, and synthesize information so they can be integrated into both standard practice and plans for future improvement.
 That’s where an IS Engineer comes in.

 Statistics about Information Systems Engineers

 Information Systems Engineers are often required to have a computer-related undergraduate degree.
 It might be in systems engineering, computer science, information technology, or a similar field.
 Master’s degrees can increase earning power as well as improve the chances of selection when being considered for an IS Engineering position.

 In addition to college and postgraduate education, independent certifications can help boost an Information Systems Engineer’s credibility and skills, as well as make IS Engineers more attractive job candidates.
 These certifications include the Ethical Hacker certification, the Global Information Assurance Certification (GIAC) (offered in multiple levels), or becoming a Certified Information Systems Security Professional (CISSP), Information Systems Security Architecture Professional (ISSAP), Information Systems Security Engineering Professional (ISSEP), Information Systems Security Management Professional (ISSMP), and more.